top of page

 There's something inviting and peaceful about a bench...

-I tip my hat (or, in this case, my winter knit cap) to anyone who can work that word—contemplation—into the lyrics of a song.
+I tip my hat (or, in this case, my knit cap) to anyone who can work the word "contemplation" into the lyrics of a song.
 And a Scottish poet did just that.

 Sages, leave your contemplations,